Prerequisite for this aromatherapy course is the successful completion of the Aromatherapy 101 home study course.

 In the Aromatherapy 201 Course we cover:

-An additional 12 carrier oils: Avocado Pear Oil (Persea americana), Corn Oil (Zea mays), Hazelnut Oil (Corylus avellana), Linseed Oil (Linum usitatissimum), Macadamia Oil (Macadamia integrifolia or M.ternifolia or M.tetraphylla), Pecan Oil (Carya illinoensis), Rosehip oil (Rosa rubiginosa), Safflower (Carthamus tinctorius), Sesame Oil (Sesamum indicum), Soyabean Oil (Glycine max), Sunflower Seed Oil (Helianthus annuus), Wheatgerm Oil (Triticum vulgare)
+An additional 21 carrier oils: Argan (Argania spinosa); Avocado Pear Oil (Persea americana); Black Cumin (Nigella sativa); Black current Seed (Ribes nigrum); Camellia (Camellia japonica); Corn Oil (Zea mays); Hazelnut Oil (Corylus avellana); Linseed Oil (Linum usitatissimum); Macadamia Oil (Macadamia integrifolia, M.ternifolia, M.tetraphylla); Meadowform (Limmanthes alba); Moringa (Moringa oleifera); Neem (Azadirachta indica); Pecan Oil (Carya illinoensis); Red Raspberry Seed (Rubus idaeus); Rosehip oil (Rosa rubiginosa); Safflower (Carthamus tinctorius); Sesame Oil (Sesamum indicum); Soyabean Oil (Glycine max); Sunflower Seed Oil (Helianthus annuus); Walnut (Juglans regalia); Wheatgerm Oil (Triticum vulgare).

 An additional 2 macerated oils: Arnica (Arnica montana), Carrot Oil (Daucus carota).